omeka-s-modules/DataCleaning/README.md

 # DataCleaning

-An [Omeka S](https://omeka.org/s/) module for interactively cleaning resource metadata.
+An [Omeka S](https://omeka.org/s/) module for low-level auditing and cleaning of resource metadata.